AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-client-server-options.md

 **Allow Extended Authentication** Select to enable extended authentication and then enter the Extended Authentication Landing URL.

 Selecting this option enables client applications to use extended authentication.
 Extended authentication provides for customized authentication processes and different authentication options configured on the AEM forms server.
 For example, users can now experience the SAML-based authentication instead of AEM forms username/Password, from Acrobat and Reader Client.
 By default, the Landing URL contains *localhost* as the server name.
-Replace the server name with a fully-qualified hostname.
+Replace the server name with a fully qualified hostname.
 The hostname in the landing URL is automatically populated from the base URL, if extended Authentication is not enabled yet.
 See [Add the extended authentication provider](configuring-client-server-options.md#add-the-extended-authentication-provider).

 ***note**: Extended authentication is supported on Apple Mac OS X with Adobe Acrobat release 11.0.6 and above.*